paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ## Knowledge Mining

 Most of us routinely use search engines to navigate the internet.
+They help us find information so quickly and accurately that it's hard to imagine browsing the internet without them.
+This convenience even makes searchable information appear less worthy of being committed to memory.[^1]

 ## Machine-Readable Thought